Help us celebrate our healthcare heroes

 The awards offer the public an opportunity to nominate members of the health professions who have transformed their lives or who go above and beyond their duties to help make lives better.

 Entries are now open.
-To nominate a local healthcare hero see pages 20 and 35 and visit westerntelegraph.co.uk/healthandcareawards
+To nominate a local healthcare hero visit westerntelegraph.co.uk/healthandcareawards